 D. Members in good standing shall be entitled to participate in the activities of Illinois TESOL-BE, including votes of the general membership, attendance at all meetings of the Association, and membership in a Special Interest Group (Refer to Bylaws, Article I, for membership benefits).

 E. All votes of the general membership shall be by a simple majority of those voting, unless otherwise stipulated in the Constitution or Bylaws.

 A. Regional Chapters of Illinois TESOL-BE may be established at the discretion of the Executive Board upon the request of such a group from a specific geographic region.

 1. The Regional Chapters shall present a Statement of Purpose and a set of Bylaws to the Executive Board for approval.

-3. The Regional Chapters may provide professional workshops and request a budget from Executive Board for the expenses of the Regional Chapters.
+3. The Regional Chapters may provide professional workshops and request a budget from the Executive Board for the expenses of the Regional Chapters.

-A. Special Interest Groups (SIGs) of Illinois TESOL-BE may be established at the discretion of the Executive Board upon the request of such a group.
+B. A representative from each Regional Chapter shall be elected annually to serve as a voting member of the Executive Board.A.
+Special Interest Groups (SIGs) of Illinois TESOL-BE may be established at the discretion of the Executive Board upon the request of such a group.

 5. All members of the Executive Board shall be voting members of the Executive Board.

 6. A quorum shall be a simple majority of the Executive Board.